Coahoma High School

-Coahoma High School is a public high school located in Coahoma, Texas (USA).
+Coahoma High School is a public high school located in Coahoma, Texas.
 It is part of the Coahoma Independent School District located in eastern Howard County and classified as a 3A school by the UIL.
-As of the summer of 2010, Coahoma High School has just finished work on a brand new school facility that includes new hallways, library, classrooms, and various other improvements.
+New renovations and bond projects have been completed in recent years including an Indoor Turf Facility and renovations to outdoor sports facilities including on campus fields for football, baseball, and softball as well as new equipment for students totaling $12 Million.
 In 2011, the school was rated "Academically Acceptable" by the Texas Education Agency.

 Athletics

 The Coahoma Bulldogs compete in cross country, volleyball, football, basketball, powerlifting, tennis, golf, track, rodeo, softball and baseball.